hullcss/conduct/README.md

 ## Questions, Concerns & Complaints
 You can contact us at:
-* Email: mailto:hullcss@hull.ac.uk
+* Email: hullcss@hull.ac.uk
 * Discord Server: @Exec or @Mod
-If you are concerned about a Member's behaviour, please let us know in person or by emailing mailto:hullcss@hull.ac.uk.
+If you are concerned about a Member's behaviour, please let us know in person or by emailing hullcss@hull.ac.uk.
 All reports are confidential!
 You may also submit a complaint about the society, or its' members, if they have gone against Hull University Students’ Union policy at https://hulluniunion.com/contact.